 Will there be a season 4?

-Since Sex Education season 3 hasn’t premiered yet on Netflix, so it’s probably too early to say.
+Since Sex Education season 3 hasn’t premiered yet, it’s probably too early to say.

 However, series creator Laurie Nunn previously told The Hollywood Reporter that “these characters … they’ve got legs.”